 John Duke Senior Center - The John Duke Senior Center offers information, assistance, driving programs, dining, exercise classes and recreational programs for seniors.

-DeGraff Adult Day Care - An Adult Day Program designed to meet the needs of the chronically ill and impaired adult (ages 18 and above) who live in the community.
+The Ralph C. Wilson Jr. Adult Day Services - An Adult Day Program designed to meet the needs of the chronically ill and impaired adult (ages 18 and above) who live in the community.
 Socialization, assistance with personal care and a wide variety of activities help individuals maintain their independence and promote feelings of self-worth.
 Adult day programs offer families an opportunity to take a break from the constant demands of caring for loved ones, who depend on them for assistance with activities of daily living.
 Individuals attend on a planned basis, which may range from one to five days per week, according to your special needs.

 Legal Services for the Elderly, Disabled or Disadvantaged on WNY - Their mission is to improve the quality of life for elderly, disables and disadvantaged persons in WNY through the provision of free civil legal services.
 Their primary goal is to use the legal system to assure that their clients may live independently and with dignity.